 A minimum of 3 hours in MTH 116 or MTH 100 or Higher is required.
 The additional 3-4 hours of degree creditable coursework may be taken from disciplines of math, biology, chemistry, physical science, physics, environmental technology.

 Item # Title Credits

-MTH 100 or MTH 116 or higher 3
+Technical Mathematics or 3

+higher

-Math or Science Elective 3-4
+Natural Science Elective 4

 Courses may be taken from the disciplines of history, economics, geography, political science, psychology, and sociology.